mendersoftware/mender-docs/02.Overview/08.State-scripts/docs.md

 #### Custom sanity checks after update installation

-Mender already automatically rolls back an update if it can not reach the Mender Server after the update is installed, in order to ensure *another* update can be deployed.
+Mender automatically rolls back an update if it can not reach the Mender Server after an update.
+This is done to ensure *another* update can be deployed afterwards from the same image.

 Scripts in `ArtifactCommit_Enter` can do additional sanity checks to make sure that the device and applications are working as expected.
 For example, is the UI